vladimir-tutin/Plex-Auto-Collections/README.md

 Tautulli has watch analytics that can show the most watched or most popular Movies/Shows in your Library.
 This script can easily leverage that data into making and sync collection based on those lists using the `tautulli` attribute.
 Unlike other lists this one has subattribute options:

 - `list_type`: watched (For Most Watched Lists) or popular (For Most Popular Lists) (Required)
-- `list_days`: Number of Days to look back of the list defaults to 30 (Optional)
+- `list_days`: Number of Days to look back of the list (Optional Defaults to 30)
-- `list_size`: Number of Movies/Shows to add to this list defaults to 10 (Optional)
+- `list_size`: Number of Movies/Shows to add to this list (Optional Defaults to 10)
-- `list_buffer`: Number of extra Movies/Shows to grab in case you have multiple show/movie Libraries defaults to 10 (Optional)
+- `list_buffer`: Number of extra Movies/Shows to grab in case you have multiple show/movie Libraries (Optional Defaults to 10)

 ```yaml
 collections: